RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Often you will find young people gathered around pizza or 'chimaek' - a classic combination of deep-fried chicken and beer, which seems to be incorporated into the Korean DNA.
 An obvious option if you are still walking around and are deliciously hungry.

-Another obvious option for some fresh air is Seoul forest.
-In the middle of the city, in the district of Seongdong, there is 1200 hectares of forest area; Seoul's third largest park.
-Once you move into the center, you don't even realize that you are in one of the world's largest cities, and you can really enjoy the silence here.
-Perfect if you need a break from the sights and the fast pace of Seoul, South Korea.
+Another obvious option for some fresh air is Seoul's forest.
+In the middle of the city, in the district of Seongdong, lies 1200 hectares of forest area; Seoul's third largest park.
+Once you move into the center, you don't feel at all that you are in one of the world's largest cities, and you can really enjoy the silence here.
+Perfect if you need a break from the sights and the fast pace of South Korea's vibrant capital.

 Hanbok - Gyeongbokgung - travel - south kora

-Different experiences and sights in Seoul in South Korea
+Different experiences and sights in Seoul and in South Korea

-Should you have more desire to actually dress up in reality and not just as an illusion, then there are shame places for this as well.
-A favorite of mine is the 'Hanbok' café near Ewha University.
+Should you have more desire to actually dress up in reality and not just as an illusion, then there is a shame there is also an option for that.
+A favorite of mine is the 'Hanbok' cafe near Ewha University.

-Having ordered coffee and cake, it also gives access to the café's large selection of traditional hanbok; the old beautiful dresses that Korean women wore 100 years ago and which are still used for weddings.
-A really nice experience for a small group with subsequent joint photography to immortalize the memories.
-Otherwise, you can also rent the dresses at the Gyeongbokgung Palace and take a walk in the old imperial palace.
+After ordering coffee and cake, it also gives access to the cafe's large selection of traditional hanbok; the old beautiful dresses that Korean women wore 100 years ago and are still used for weddings.
+A really nice experience for a smaller group with subsequent joint photography to immortalize the memories.
+Otherwise, you can also rent the dresses at Gyeongbokgung Palace and take a walk in the old imperial palace in imperial style.

-Should there be more speed across the field, then the amusement park Lotte World is the thing!
-With the title as the world's largest indoor amusement park plus the large areas outside, you can imagine how much here is to see and experience for children and childish souls.
-With 'monorail', shopping malls, sports facilities, folk museum, cinemas and of course all the wild rides here is enough to tackle and you should definitely dedicate all day to it.
+If you want more speed across the field, then the amusement park Lotte World is the thing.
+With the title of the world's largest indoor amusement park plus the large areas outside, you can imagine how much there is to see and experience here for children and childlike souls.

 South Korea - market - travel

-Shop like the locals – markets in Seoul, South Korea
+Shop like the locals - the best markets in Seoul

 Finally, I must mention the Korean markets.
 Here we are far from chain stores and large shopping centers and instead dive into the old traditional shopping areas.
 The markets in Namdaemun and Dongdaemun are the biggest and best, and they are right next to each other if you wanted to see them both.
 And then they are a historical kick that will do something: Namdaemun can be dated all the way back to the 1400th century.